 Marketing Tips You Can Apply Today

 Many small businesses have to work to a tight budget when it comes to marketing.
 However, there are a number of simple activities that you can implement without it costing the earth.
-You will of course have to invest your time or delegate the task to a colleague or outsource the work.
+You will of course have to invest your time or delegate the task to a colleague.

 As time is precious, it may be best to just focus on a couple of activities and try to do them well.
 Once you’ve nailed those, then perhaps you can consider picking up the next marketing activity.
 Here are your marketing tips:

 - Build Relationships: It is much cheaper to keep customers than to gain a new one.
 So keep in touch with your referrers, suppliers, customers, prospects.
-A simple monthly e-newsletter can achieve this for you.
+A combination of perhaps a regular e-newsletter, an occasional social media post or a personal email can achieve this for you.

 - Ask for referrals: The best time to ask for a referral is when your customers are happy with your service, but also ask friends and family.

 - Networking: There are many networking opportunities around.
 Joining costs can vary and some will suit you more than others so shop around.
 With all networking groups, you need to be prepared…so when people ask what you do…you can say “I help businesses to solve this problem or I help people to achieve X,Y or Z”.
 You may want to investigate sector specific networking groups, so keep looking for new networking opportunities further afield.

 - Ask clients for testimonials: Use them on your website, social media and printed materials.
 Testimonials promote confidence in potential clients about your services or products.

 - Social media: Share your expert knowledge and when you’ve run out of things to say you can re-purpose older posts.
 It is important to have a strategy for social media.
 Aim for two posts a day to keep you brand profile high amongst your connections.